computoms/computoms.github.io/sources/_posts/2019-07-23-data-storage-random-access-memories.md

 imagecaption: Image by PublicDomainPictures from Pixabay
 ---

-A random access memory is a type of memory where each single information can be access (read / written) in a constant amount of time.
+A random access memory is a type of memory where each single information can be accessed (read / written) in a constant amount of time.
 No matter if the information is stored at the start, middle or end of the memory.
 This is achieved using a multiplexer that allows to address single specific memory bits.

 <script src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML" type="text/javascript"></script>